 Current Discounts for GW listeners:

 15% off Farm True ghee and body care products using code: KATEKAV15

-Welcome to Ground Work – a space to explore our minds, bodies, and the soil beneath our feet.
+Welcome to Mind, Body, and Soil.
 Join me, Kate Kavanaugh, a farmer, entrepreneur, and holistic nutritionist, as I get curious about human nature, health, and consciousness as viewed through the lens of nature.
-I’m digging into deep and raw conversations with truly impactful guests that are laying the Ground Work for themselves and many generations to come.
-We dive into topics around farming, biohacking, regenerative agriculture, spirituality, nutrition, and beyond.
+At its heart, this podcast is about finding the threads of what it means to be humans woven into this earth.
+I’m digging into deep and raw conversations with truly impactful guests that are laying the ground work for themselves and many generations to come.
+We dive into topics around farming, grief, biohacking, regenerative agriculture, spirituality, nutrition, and beyond.
 Get curious and get ready with new episodes every Tuesday!